What Is A Mortgage Promissory Note?

 Buying And Selling Mortgage Notes

-It’s important to be aware of the fact that the holder of your mortgage promissory note, typically the mortgage lender, can sell your mortgage note without first asking for your consent For mortgage and real estate investors, purchasing promissory notes through brokerages or as part of larger mortgage bundles can sometimes present a profitable opportunity.
+It’s important to understand that the holder of your mortgage promissory note, typically the mortgage lender, can usually sell your mortgage note without first asking for your consent.
+Your current mortgage holder must only notify you about the change, and provide any information as to when the change will occur and where to make future payments.

+For mortgage and real estate investors, purchasing promissory notes through brokerages or as part of larger mortgage bundles (also referred to as mortgage-backed securities or MBS) can sometimes present a profitable opportunity.
 Although the details of your mortgage established in your mortgage note won’t change if the note is sold, the recipient of your monthly mortgage payments likely will.
-If this ends up being the case, it can be wise to double-check the status of your promissory note to ensure that it isn’t a case of fraud and that the ownership of the note has actually changed.
+If this ends up being the case, it’s wise to double-check the status of your promissory note to ensure that it isn’t a case of fraud and that the ownership of the note has actually changed.

 How To Obtain A Copy Of Your Mortgage Note